XinYangMTSU/D3JS/Intro.md

 # `3.
 Scales and Axes`

 ## `3.1 Linear Scale`
 ## `3.2 Band Scale`
 ## `3.3 Margins and Groups`
+Introduction to SVG groups, to structure elements together on the page

+Using transformations to alter SVGs's position

+Following the D3 margin convention to give us a space to put our axes

 # `4.
 Make it Interactive`